polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 ```

 I will add it inside `check_errors` to avoid parsing it if no errors are found,
-but it could just as well be defined as a `UtilsLoader` or a local function.
+but it could just as well be defined as a `UtilsLoader` or a local function
+(check the full snippet below).

 ## 6. Putting the parts together